Marcusdus/My-Alexa/README.md

-# My-Alexa
+# romantic-alexa

-Build your own Alexa

-When you build an Alexa Smart Home skill, users can voice-control their cloud-connected devices by using your skill. ...
-Your skill reacts to the message by changing the state a device, such as by dimming a light, or by sending information about device state, such as by telling the user whether a light is on or off.

-Important libraries that we use in this project.
+## Build an Artificial Assistant

+### Full tutorial (video)
+To watch the tutorial, click on the image below

+(run those in command prompt/cmt/terminal)
+For the robot to listen to our voice/speech
+`pip install speechRecognition`

-To speak out, or text to speech pip install pyttsx3
+To speak out, or text to speech
+`pip install pyttsx3`

-For advance control on browser pip install pywhatkit
+For advance control on browser
+`pip install pywhatkit`

-To get wikipedia data pip install wikipedia
+To get wikipedia data
+`pip install wikipedia`

-To get funny jokes pip install pyjokes
+To get funny jokes
+`pip install pyjokes`

-For linux users
+### For linux users
 Learn all the above commands on terminal.
-Make sure to use pip3, because in linux pip refers for python2 and pip3 refers to python3.
-Install these too - pip3 install pyAudio
+Make sure to use `pip3`, because in linux `pip` refers for `python2` and `pip3` refers to `python3`.
+Install these too -
+`pip3 install pyAudio`

-In case any error pops up install this - pip3 install portAudio
+In case any error pops up install this -
+`pip3 install portAudio`

+#### Issues
+If you encounter any problems feel free to open a new issue.
+Before that check other closed issues and check if your issue matches with any older issues.